syncfusion-content/winui-docs/winui/TreeGrid/ColumnTypes.md

 The following example shows how to set `CurrencyFormatter` for `NumberFormatter` property.

-N> [Refer here](https://docs.microsoft.com/en-us/uwp/api/windows.globalization.numberformatting?view=winrt-19041#classes) to know more about the formatting classes that can assigned for `NumberFormatter` property.
+N> To learn more about the formatting classes that can assigned for `NumberFormatter` property.
+[Refer here](https://docs.microsoft.com/en-us/uwp/api/windows.globalization.numberformatting?view=winrt-19041#classes)

 {% tabs %}
 {% highlight c# %}